NRI Investing · 10 min read

 Common Mistakes NRIs Make

-Ignoring DTAA benefits.
-Many NRIs pay more tax than required simply because they don't file an Indian return to claim the DTAA credit or TDS refund.
-A small investment in a cross-border CA pays for itself multiple times over.
+Many NRIs pay more tax than required simply because they don't file an Indian return to claim TDS refunds or DTAA credits.

-Waiting for the "right time" to invest.
 Time in the market beats timing the market.
-The Nifty's 13 to 14% CAGR was built on years that included the 2008 crash, COVID, and multiple geopolitical shocks.
+The Nifty's 13-14% CAGR was built across 2008, COVID, and multiple geopolitical shocks.

-Investing in real estate as the default India investment.
-Property is illiquid, management-intensive from overseas, and has delivered far lower returns than equity over the past two decades.
-Mutual funds are simpler, more liquid, and historically more rewarding.
+Property is illiquid, management-intensive from overseas, and has delivered far lower returns than equity over 20 years.

 Your Next Step

-Inderpreet Singh is a QPFP-certified financial planner and AMFI-registered MF Distributor (ARN-357884) based in Gurgaon, serving clients across India and NRIs worldwide.
+Find My Funds →Inderpreet Singh is a QPFP-certified financial planner and NISM Certified Investment Advisor L1, AMFI-registered MF Distributor (ARN-357884) based in Gurgaon, serving clients across India and NRIs worldwide.

 Mutual fund investments are subject to market risks.
 This article is for educational purposes only and does not constitute personalised financial or legal advice.
 NRI taxation is complex and country-specific — please consult a qualified cross-border tax advisor for your specific situation.